 But we have to wear a handful of hats and this touches on some of those other things.
 Getting very exact about the services we offer is a must.

-Some of the chatting and communications with our prospective client can get very close to memorizing.
+Some of the chatting and communications with our prospective clients learned so well can get very close to memorizing.
 But don’t dare memorize it cause your sincerity is at risk.
-Organizing all the pricing so it can be called upon from memory at the drop of a hat.
+Organizing all the pricing so it can be called upon from memory at the drop of a hat of printed for the client at session time.

 Keep an eye out for more on headshots.
-Consider joining the TEKeez Library so downloading all the helpful info is available.
+Consider joining the TEKeez.
+Got a gift for you — TEKeez Photo Gifts.
+Info about your gift at Learn